The Parts Per Million Project

 Dr. Rubaii’s research on war transhumance —how internally displaced farmers travel to and from their land during episodes of military violence— depicts Anbari farmers who outlast conditions of military violence to repair their land, plants, and waterways.
 Based on long-term fieldwork between 2014 and 2023, this project identifies how the US invasion transformed Iraq’s environment and how people resist alienation from their land.
 Related scholarship: “This is why we protect the rivers, This is how we protect the rivers.”
 Critical Times; “Tripartheid: How Sectarianism Became Internal to Being in Anbar, Iraq,” Political and Legal Anthropology Review; “Note the Ghosts: Among the More-than-Living in Iraq,” War-torn Ecologies, An-Archic Fragments.

 Dr. Rubaii’s research on the cement and concrete industry in Iraq examines how militarism hides itself in construction, producing lasting conditions of coercion in the name of post-war recovery.
 Exploring sites of cement mining, concrete production, batching plants, concrete “graveyards,” and walled checkpoints, Dr. Rubaii investigates the militarized logics that propel the industry, as well as the impact of the industry on local ecologies.
-Related scholarship: “‘Concrete Soldiers’: T-walls and Coercive Landscaping in Iraq,” International Journal of Middle East Studies.
+Related scholarship: The Social Properties of Concrete; “‘Concrete Soldiers’: T-walls and Coercive Landscaping in Iraq,” International Journal of Middle East Studies; Cement and displacement: material life in the wake of extractive war, American Ethnologist.